cvmfs/doc-cvmfs/cpt-replica.rst

 http://$replica-server/cvmfs/$repository_name/.cvmfspublished.
 This file
 can also be used to monitor if the same repository revision is served by the Stratum 0 server and all the Stratum 1 servers.
-In order to tune the hardware and cache sizes, keep an eye on the Squid server’s CPU and I/O load.
+In order to tune the hardware and cache sizes, keep an eye on the Squid server's CPU and I/O load.

 Keep an eye on HTTP 404 errors.
 For normal CernVM-FS traffic, such